castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 #### monte carlo methods (chap3 - 127-156)

 first-visit vs every-visit methods.
 First-visit has been wideky studied.
 Blackjack example.
-Explanation of Mone Carle ES (exploratoring starts); both with on-policy and off-policy.
+Explanation of Monte Carlo ES (exploratoring starts); and how to avoid this unlikely assumption thanks to on-policy or off-policy methods (on-policy estimate the value of a policy while using it for control.
+In off-policy methods these two functions are separated (behaviour and target)).